 The potent chemicals help the plant fend off parasites, viruses, bacteria, and other natural predators.
-THC even seems to have anti-bacterial properties in human.
+THC even seems to have anti-bacterial properties in humans.
 Other cannabinoids like cannabigerol (CBG), do as well.
-A handful of the unique compounds are found to kill or slow the growth of bacteria in people and plants alike.
+A handful of unique compounds that do kill or slow the growth of bacteria in people and plants alike.

 When Chemist Rafael Mechoulam first began his research on cannabis in the early 1960s, he found himself facing one major problem: where do you legally obtain cannabis for scientific study?